 For example, to define the property myProp with the value theValue, set the following option :

-Listing 2: Example of MicroEJ Property Definition in Launch Configuration
+Listing 2: Example of MicroEJ System Property Definition as Application Option

 Option can also be set in the VM arguments field of the JRE tab of the launch using the -D option (e.g. -Dmicroej. java.property.myProp=theValue).